lazambrano/Machine_Learning/Instructions/README.md

 * Ensure your repository has regular commits (i.e. 20+ commits) and a thorough README.md file

+Model Comparison
+The RFC model was the more accurate of the two by a small margin.

+models_eval

+Conclusions
+Evidently, given the relatively high accuracy of the RFC model, I believe it to be a reasonable predictor of exoplanet candidacy.
+However, a model leveraging deep learning techniques might prove superior.

 ##### © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.